Where to stay in Singapore. Our best neighborhoods guide

 The grand old Raffles Hotel is by far one of the best places to stay in Singapore © Shutterstock

-These days it’s a nexus for the arts, with many distinguished old properties on and around Waterloo Street being turned over to creative organizations, including the Singapore Art Museum.
+These days this neighborhood is a nexus for the arts, with many distinguished old properties on and around Waterloo Street being turned over to creative organizations, including the Singapore Art Museum.
 The country’s leading institutes in the field have also been lured here, among them the Nanyang Academy of Fine Arts (NAFA) on Bencoolen Street; and the School of the Arts, in a striking building next to the Cathay cinema.

-Where to stay from Bras Basah Road to Rochor Road:
+Where to stay near Bras Basah Road

 • Best for breathtaking architecture: Marriott South Beach.
 One of the most architecturally arresting entrants to Singapore's hotel scene in recent years, this is both a prestige commercial development and a conservation project.
 The lobby – all individually styled chill-out spaces, some featuring the work of local artists – makes a statement.
-The 650-plus room are über chic.

 • Best for industrial chic: Hotel G. This excellent hotel occupies a converted office building, reflected in the ground-floor restaurants – all artfully exposed ducting and pipes.
-The functional rooms are snug, soundproofed and feature pale wood floors and furniture.

 The Sri Krishnan Temple in Singapore is a beautiful Hindu temple on Waterloo Street © DerekTeo/Shutterstock